hindutva/hindutva.github.io/main/rivals/dubious-bAbaisms/sikhism/sects.md

 - Many schisms

 ### Nihangs
+#### Pro-hindu
+- tat-khAlsa who set rehits also reject Dasam Granth.
+In one documentary on Nihangs, an adhikari was asked about why Nihangs don’t follow the SGPC high priest diktats on rehits and ideology and his holiness said - “Do those sons of bitches not see that Dasam Granth passages dorm part of daily Nitnem (nitya-niyama)?” 😂
+- The famous niDar singh nihAng of sanAtan shastar vidyA \[[SV16](http://www.shastarvidiya.org/articles/misunderstandings.html)\] is very pro-hindu.
+UK Khalis managed to use his self-advertising in the West as “the last Nihang” to earn him a harsh reprimand from Nihang akhadas in Punjab (as [here](https://www.youtube.com/watch?v=AaifBy2I1Eo)).

 #### Practices
 - Nihang groups consume cannabis or shaheedi degh (ਭੰਗ).
 - Some Nihangs don’t even lie down - they snooze in sitting posture.
 - Highly war-like.
 - Nihangs foregather in their hundreds at Anandpur, on the occasion of the festival of Hola Mohalla and display their martial skills.

+#### Organization
+- As Baba Santa Singh passed away in 2007, two claimants to Buddha Dal leadership emerged in India.
+This resulted in bloodshed.

 #### Influence
 > Nihangs are slowly becoming a ‘fashion’, esp among expats.
 I suspect partly this is because Nihangs do Jhatka and also imbibe Bhang - so those Sikh youth who don’t think meat or bhang are a problem, gravitate there.